Book of Shadows

 A Book of Shadows is a book containing religious text and instructions for magical rituals found within the Neopagan religion of Wicca.
-Since its conception in the 1970s, it has made its way into many pagan practices and paths.
+Since its conception, it has made its way into many pagan practices and paths.
 The most famous Book of Shadows was created by the pioneering Wiccan Gerald Gardner sometime in the late 1940s or early 1950s, and which he utilised first in his Bricket Wood coven and then in other covens which he founded in following decades.
 The Book of Shadows is also used by other Wiccan traditions, such as Alexandrian Wicca and Mohsianism, and with the rise of books teaching people how to begin following non-initiatory Wicca in the 1970s onward, the idea of the Book of Shadows was then further propagated amongst solitary practitioners unconnected to earlier, initiatory traditions.